Does not wisdom call,

 For God So Loved Sophia

 The world the Logos came to redeem is Sophia.
 God so loved the world (John 3:16).
 The “world” in Kabbalah is the Hebrew word olam, a cognomen of the Shekinah.
 Shekinah is Sophia: the immanence of God.
 Regardless of our sex or gender, we are all Sophia, beginning in an illusion of separation.
 We long for union with the Logos: the remembrance of our origin.

 To see Sophia as every person’s encounter with Yeshua—the Logos—is to read a deeper, more integral gospel weaving spiritual and material redemption.
 Every part of us, our mind, heart, and body, are all to be redeemed.
 Nothing can be excluded.
 What the Logos reflects, Sophia embodies.
 Every miracle in the gospels is a movement of the Logos gathering Sophia.
 Sophia as the people recognize the Logos and the circuit of transmission joins: Your faith has healed you.
 When Magdalene beheld God’s greatest miracle of all—the Resurrection—Sophia received all the fullness of the Logos, embodied by Sophia.
-God so loved Sophia that God sent the Logos, so that whoever might recognize him will not perish but embody everlasting life.
+God so loved Sophia that God sent the Logos, so that whoever might recognize and realize will not perish but embody everlasting life.